-A sensational safari trip to Kenya with relaxing beach days at the end.
+A sensational safari trip to Kenya in August with relaxing beach days at the end.

 The migration season from July to October is the best time of the year to visit the Masai Mara.
 Over a million wildebeest gather, forming vast herds, a moving buffet for predators, and the greatest wildlife show on earth.